MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 There are two versions of the Abstract Control Model (ACM).
 The original version is defined in the USB Communication Device Class (CDC) specification.
 The USB Wireless Mobile Communication Device Class (WMCDC) specification contains an extended definition of the ACM.
 ACM collections that contain a fax/modem function should use the WMCDC definition of ACM rather than the original CDC ACM definition.

-Interface collections that comply with the CDC specification are described in [CDC Abstract Control Model](cdc-abstract-control-model.md).
+Interface collections that comply with the CDC specification are described in [Support for the Wireless Mobile Communication Device Class](support-for-the-wireless-mobile-communication-device-class--wmcdc-.md).

 Interface collections that comply with the WMCDC specification have the following properties.